Ritikkumar352/authentication_Spring-Boot/README.md

   ```

 ### 5. **Create a `UserService` Class**
-- Create a service class that contains the business logic for user registration and login.
+- Create a service class that contains the business logic for user registration. (also for login .. later)
 - Example:
   ```java
   @Service